reticula-network/reticula-python/docs/examples/temporal_network.rst

 usual formulation of the SIS process, each node stays infected and contagious for a length of time drawn from an exponential distribution with a given mean.
 The difference arrises when thinking of how "re-infections" affect this process.
-This is however, a topic very involved topic, perhaps enough for a research paper or maybe several.
+This is, however, a very involved topic.